OBLIGATORY KIT:

 Whistle.
 The emergency signal is 6 short blasts, repeated as necessary

 Mobile phone, with our support numbers stored in your mobile.
-Please note: mobile signal is weak in many places along the route but you can sometimes send and receive a text even when you have a weak signal.
+Mobile signals are weak in many places and vary according to your network but you can sometimes send and receive a text even when you have a weak signal or you may have to find someone on a different network.
+We have tried to locate water stations where there is a decent signal but these are not 100% guaranteed.

 Full body cover must be brought to registration.
 A decision will be made on the day whether you need to carry this during the race (depends on weather) and if not needed you can pop it in your finish bag.